Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

-To highlight the impact of the GRL, the latent space traversals of the unconstrained model and the model trained adversarially are compared in \autoref{fig:beam_latent_2}.
-Without adversarial training, both the domain and class latent variables $\bm{z}_{\mathrm{c}}$, $\bm{z}_{\mathrm{y}}$ encode the variability in the Young's modulus $E$, providing the data-driven decoder components with the information needed to reconstruct this component of the measured response and resulting in the issues discussed in Section \ref{section:challenges}.
-In contrast, when $\lambda = 1/256$, the GRL regularization yields a posterior distribution over $\bm{z}_{\mathrm{c}}$ and $\bm{z}_{\mathrm{y}}$ that is invariant to changes in $E$.
-This is because the features in $\bm{x}$ that are irrelevant for the reconstruction of the domain and class variables are ignored by the encoder.
+To further highlight the impact of the GRL, the latent space traversals of the unconstrained model and the model trained adversarially are compared in \autoref{fig:beam_latent_2}.
+Without adversarial training, the domain latent variables $\bm{z}_{\mathrm{c}}$ encode the variability in the load position $x_\mathrm{F}$ as shown in \autoref{fig:beam_latent_2}(a), providing the data-driven decoder components with the information needed to reconstruct this component of the measured response and resulting in an entangled representation, as discussed in Section \ref{section:challenges}.
+In contrast, when $\lambda = 1/256$ the adversarial training results in a posterior distribution over $\bm{z}_{\mathrm{c}}$ that is invariant to changes in $x_\mathrm{F}$.
+Instead, the variability is captured by the corresponding physics-grounded latent variable, as shown in \autoref{fig:beam_latent_2}(b), indicating disentanglement of the physics-grounded and domain generative factors.
+The results shown previously suggest that the latent bottleneck architecture and GRL regularization result in a sparse and parsimonious representation of the physical system, and can yield domain and class latent variables that are invariant to changes in the underlying physics.
+The influence of the GRL hyperparameter $\lambda$ is further investigated in the oscillator case study presented below.